mvdbeek/pulsar-relay/QUICKSTART.md

 # Quick Start Guide

-Get the Pulsar Proxy up and running in minutes with persistent message storage.
+Get the Pulsar Relay up and running in minutes with persistent message storage.

 ## Architecture Overview